 Other Things to Consider

-If you’d like learn more, have a look at my article where I explain the steps of setting up a bank account in Germany.
+If you’d like to learn more, have a look at my article where I explain the steps of setting up a bank account in Germany.

-As for setting up a phone number, I’ve written guide on getting a SIM card in Germany.
+As for setting up a phone number, I’ve written a guide on getting a SIM card in Germany.
 I’ve also written an article about various apps and services to help you navigate Berlin, mostly about the best ways of physically getting around.
 Although intended for tourists, the same services apply for those who have decided to make the move a bit more permanently.
 There are even a few referral codes in there to help you save a bit of cash.
 Let’s help each other out ????